Kiara searched for the current freelance social media rates because she wanted to become her own boss.

 Social media freelancers with skills and experience at the senior level typically start out with a rate of $100-250 per hour.

-How to Become a 6-Figure Social Media Manager
+How to Get to 6-Figure Freelance Social Media Rates

 You can take steps to become a 6-figure social media manager.
 Follow the steps below to get started.